Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: implies -full

 We would like to thank Anton Bernshteyn, Endre Csóka, Mohsen Ghaffari, Jan Hladký, Steve Jackson, Alexander Kechris, Edward Krohne, Oleg Pikhurko, Brandon Seward, Jukka Suomela, and Yufan Zheng for insightful discussions.

 YC was supported by Dr.~Max R\"{o}ssler, by the Walter Haefner Foundation, and by the ETH Z\"{u}rich Foundation.
-JG was supported by Leverhulme Research Project Grant RPG-2018-424.
+JG was supported by Leverhulme Research Project Grant RPG-2018-424, by MSCA Postdoctoral Fellowships 2022 HORIZON-MSCA-2022-PF01-01 project BORCA grant agreement number 101105722, and by the Alexander von Humboldt Foundation in the framework of the Alexander von Humboldt Professorship of Daniel Kráľ endowed by the Federal Ministry of Education and Research.
 CG and VR were supported by the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No.~853109).
+VR was also supported by the Czech Science Foundation (GA~ČR), Junior Star project No.~26-23599M.
 ZV was partially supported by the National Research, Development and Innovation Office -- NKFIH, grants no.~113047, no.~129211 and FWF Grant M2779.